MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/ms-cloud-germany-transition-phases.md

 ## Phase 2: Azure AD Migration

-In this phase the Azure Active Directory will be migrated to the new datacenter region and become active.
+In this phase, the Azure Active Directory will be migrated to the new datacenter region and become active.
 The old Azure AD endpoints will be still available.

 ### Exchange Online Hybrid - Modify AuthServer on-premises